-All governing faculty are formally assigned an individual reference librarian who serves as your liaison.
+All governing faculty, Visiting Assistant Professors, faculty holding joint appointments with a primary appointment to Law, and clinic directors are formally assigned an individual librarian who acts as their library liaison.
 While we encourage you to use any of the departmental contacts listed throughout this page, your liaison librarian is your best contact for information about Library services and research requests because the liaison focuses on knowing your areas of teaching and scholarship and providing services to support them.
 Your liaison librarian should arrange to meet with you at the beginning of each semester to discuss your current needs, and is available throughout the year to support your research and instruction with the services listed below.
-Contact Head of Reference Services Jennifer Behrens with questions about the Liaison Librarian program.
+Contact Associate Director for Public Services, Rachel Gordon with questions about the Liaison Librarian program.

 Faculty Research Assistants Program

 For short-term research projects during the academic year, all Law faculty may request the services of law students who are hired, trained and supervised by the reference librarians.
 We assign library RAs to work on your projects based upon their areas of interest and availability.
-This service is free-- there is no charge to your faculty account.
-To request assistance on a project, contact program coordinator Jane Bahnson.
+To request assistance on a project, contact program coordinator Cas Laskowski.

-The Reference Department has implemented a program to support empirical research and scholarship at the Law School.
-For an overview of the existing services and resources, please visit http://www.law.duke.edu/lib/facultyservices/empirical.
+The Empirical Research and Data Services Department provides empirical research support for the Law School community.
+For an overview of existing services and resources, please visit http://www.law.duke.edu/lib/facultyservices/empirical.

 Training & Orientation

-The reference librarians can provide basic and specialized research training for you, your academic assistants, or other members of your research team, including fellows and support staff of academic centers & programs.
-Training can include orientation to LexisNexis, Westlaw, Bloomberg Law, and/or other electronic databases.
+The law librarians can provide basic and specialized research training for you, your academic assistants, or other members of your research team, including fellows and support staff of academic centers & programs.
+Potential training topics include orientation to LexisNexis, Westlaw, Bloomberg Law, and/or other electronic databases.
 We can schedule one-on-one or group sessions and are also available for impromptu sessions.
-We especially encourage training of newly-hired research assistants.
-We schedule a group training session for faculty RAs at the beginning of the summer.
+We especially encourage training of newly-hired research assistants, and offer training for faculty RAs at the beginning of the summer.

-To keep you informed of the latest legal news and scholarship, we can send you the most recent copies of law journals and legal newspapers when they arrive in the library.
+To keep you informed of the latest legal news and scholarship, we can send you the most recent copies of law journals and other periodicals when they arrive in the library.
 To request routing of a particular title (or to modify your existing routing list), contact Collection Services (firstname.lastname@example.org or 919-613-7128).

 - "New Titles": Biweekly email notice of new books and journals that the library has recently purchased in your selected subject areas.
 Each item in your alert includes a delivery request link in order to facilitate office routing.